Crauford Tait: Early life

-His father purchased the Harvieston estate just east of Tillicoultry in 1780 and in 1787 the house was twice visited by Robert Burns during which time he befriended Burns.
+His father purchased the Harvieston estate just east of Tillicoultry in 1780 and, in 1787, the house was twice visited by Robert Burns during which time he befriended Burns.
 During the summer visit they took a trip to the Cauldron Linn on the River Devon near Rumbling Bridge which trip Burns described as one of the best days of his life.
 His father had offices in an Edinburgh townhouse at 28 Queen Street and Crawford both trained and practiced there.

+Career

 He inherited the Harvieston estate in 1800 on the death of his father.
 He retained a substantial townhouse at 2 Park Place in Edinburgh which enabled his children to be educated there.

-In 1804 he employed John Paterson to rebuild Harviestoun in the Adam style.
+In 1804, he employed John Paterson to rebuild Harviestoun in the Adam style.
 In 1805 he purchased Dollar Glen and Castle Campbell, from his wife's uncle, consolidating the castle and leaving it as a romantic ruin as was the fashion of the day (Castle Campbell was visible from Harvieston).

-In 1810 he was responsible for organising the section of the new turnpike road between Dollar and Tillicoultry (linking Stirling to Kinross and now known as the A91).
+In 1810, he was responsible for organising the section of the new turnpike road between Dollar and Tillicoultry (linking Stirling to Kinross and now known as the A91).
 When the new road was created the old road (just north of the house) became redundant other than as an access to the house.

+Personal life

+On 17 June 1795, Tait married Susan Campbell (1775–1814), daughter of Ilay Campbell, Lord Succoth, and Susan Mary Murray (a daughter of Archibald Murray of Murrayfield and sister of Alexander Murray, Lord Henderland).
+Together, they were the parents of ten children, including: